 Turning next to the word "punishment", a search of the Old Testament reveals that, while it includes many texts that use the words "punishment" and "punish" to describe actions that God takes or threatens to take against evildoers, it does not include any texts that couple these words with the word "everlasting".
 It does, however, include numerous texts that use the words "punishment" and "punish" with words like destroy, devour, consume and cut off.
 See, for example, Job 31:3, Is.
 10:12-18, Is.
 13:6-15, Jer.
 11:22, Jer.
 21:14 and Zeph.
 1:7-18.
 Among texts of this kind, Is.
 13:6-15 is of special interest because some of its verses directly parallel parts of the End Time discourses that describe the coming of the Son of man.
 Compare, for example, Is.
 13:6-15 (v.
 10 and 13) with Matt.
 24:29, Mark 13:24-25 and Luke 21:25-26.
 Finally, even this search is expanded to include texts that use the words "punishment" and "punish" with words or phrases like for ever and perpetual, rather than with the word "everlasting", it still leads to texts which use these words with verbs like destroy, devour, consume, perish and cut off.
 See, for example, 2Sam.
 2:26, Job 4:17-21 (v.
 20), Ps.
 9:1-8 (v.
 5-6), Ps.
 52:4-6 (v.
 5), Ps.
 92:7-15 (v.
 7) and Obad.
 1:10.
 It therefore seems reasonable to conclude that the Old Testament view of punishment is that it is a thing that results in death, rather than a thing that occurs after death.

 Turning next to the word "fire", a search of the Old Testament reveals that it often uses the word "fire" either in beneficial senses in which it refers to a thing that produces heat and light, e.g., campfires and torches, or in destructive senses in which it refers to a thing that destroys other things.
 Ordinarily, when the Old Testament uses the word "fire" in a destructive sense it uses it with words like devour and consume.
 Verses that describe fire devouring things include Ps.
 21:9, Ps.
 50:3 and Zeph.
 1:18.
 Verses that describe fire consuming things include Num.
 11:1, 1Kings 18:38 and Neh.
 2:3.
 Texts that describe fire doing other things include destroying them (Dan.
 7:9-14), causing them to melt as wax (Ps.
 68:1-4) and consume away into smoke (Ps.
 37:16-20).
 On the other hand, the Old Testament rarely uses the word "fire" with the word "punish".
 In fact, it contains only one verse that uses both of these words, v.
 14 of Jer.
 21:11-14, a verse that speaks about a fire as devouring "all things round about it.".
-Thus, it is reasonable to conclude that the Old Testament does not support the idea that God uses fire to inflict a punishment by fire that is temporally infinite or lasts forever.
+Thus, it is reasonable to conclude that the Old Testament does not support the idea that God uses fire to inflict a punishment by fire that continues without end forever.

 Interestingly, the Old Testament includes a number of verses that use "fire" in a sense that bridges the difference between its beneficial and its destructive senses.
 Specifically, it includes verses that describe fire as a thing that can refine or purify another thing by destroying its impurities.
 See, for example, Zech.
 13:9 and Mal.
 3:2.
 What is intriguing about verses that use fire in this sense is the question of whether and how they are related to texts in which Jesus tells parables about persons who are imprisoned or punished until they have paid in full for the wrong they have done.
 See, for example, v.
 26 of Matt.
 5:21-26 and v.
 34 of Matt.
 18:23-35, which appear either in or close to the only two texts in which Matthew uses the phrase "hell fire" as such, Matt.
 5:21-26 (v.
 22) and Matt.
 18:2-9 (v.
 9), respectively.
 Among these, the latter text is of particular interest because it is the parallelism between v.
 8 and 9 thereof which provides the clearest support for the idea that the phrases "hell fire" and "everlasting fire" are synonymous with one another.